andracs/bridging-sustainability/manuscript/1-Introduction-to-sustainability.md

 Ecosystems are the basis of all life on Earth, and without them we as humans cannot survive.
 We are part of the ecosystem whether we like it or not.
 Without the biosphere we cannot exist as humans.
 Every place on earth has it's more or less unique ecosystem, and we have an obligation to protect it for future generations.

 We ourselves are ecosystems: We are hosts for the bacteria that live on us, in us, and without which we cannot live well (if we can live at all).
-It is essential to be able to think in systems, especially ecological systems, when working with digital sustainability, because ecology and understanding the interconnectedness of ecosystems provides useful knowledge about how our actions affect the environment on a systemic level.
+It is essential to be able to think in systems, especially ecological systems, when working with digital sustainability.
+Ecology and understanding the interconnectedness of ecosystems provides useful knowledge about how our actions affect the environment on a systemic level.

 Some of the systemic principles of ecology can be paralleled in information technology as both ecosystems and IT systems can be understood with a systemic approach.
-Also in the IT business, we sometimes talk about digital ecosystems, where an intertwined network of technology, companies and people thrive together in lously cuopled networks.
+In the IT business, we sometimes talk about digital ecosystems, where an intertwined network of technology, companies and people thrive together in lously coupled networks.

 Just as some plants cannot reproduce without the insects that pollinate them, there are technologies that require cross-pollination.
 For example, the Android smartphone operating system cannot thrive without its own digital ecosystem.
 What this means is that Android would not be the same without the many types of phones, phone manufacturers, networks, applications, and users that make up the product's unique ecosystem.
 Android smartphones would lose essential features without the many developers who provide millions of applications for the phones.